mpags-python/syllabus/README.md

 syllabus
 ========

-See [this page](http://stevenbamford.com/teaching/python_mpags_2015/) for the syllabus for the MPAGS Python course.
+See [this page](https://mpags-python.github.io) for the syllabus for my MPAGS/MSc Python module.